Key facts

 Career outcomes

 Graduate with the in-depth scientific knowledge and transferrable technical and commercial skills to build a rewarding career in a rapidly growing industry.
-With a highly relevant and extremely versatile biotechnology qualification, you’ll be uniquely positioned to pursue a wide range of exciting roles in industry, education, government, policy development and teaching.
+With a highly relevant and extremely versatile biotechnology qualification, you’ll be uniquely positioned to explore a wide range of exciting roles in industry, education, government, policy development and teaching.

 With the potential to work globally in a broad range of industries, your potential employers might include:

-- health sector
+• the health sector

-- agriculture and food sector
+• the agriculture and food sector

 A biotechnology qualification is also highly relevant and extremely versatile in research and development roles within both public and private sector research institutes.
 Many biotech companies engaged in manufacturing employ qualified biotechnologists as manufacturing associates in a supervisory and management capacity.